ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 ## Python instalation

-These scripts need python3.6 or greater and you may also need to add in the pyserial module "pip install pyserial" and the tkinterdnd2 module for the ffsexplorer "pip install tkinterdnd2" and "pip install tkdnd or something" <--- to edit
+These scripts need python3.6 or greater and you may also need to add in the pyserial module "pip install pyserial" and the tkinterdnd2 module for the ffsexplorer "pip install tkinterdnd2" and "pip install tkinterdnd2 or something" <--- to edit

 # GUI Programs